MWF 1:00pm - 2:00pm, 2050 Dwinelle 155

-alucas At berkeley DOT edu
+alucas AT berkeley DOT edu

-Office hours available on the Staff page.
+Emails, zoom link and office hours of the GSIs available on the Staff page.

 Mastery of the material in Appendices 1-4 of the text, fluency with calculus (derivatives and integrals) in two variables, and – these are crucial – clear logical reasoning and strong problem-solving skills.
 Test yourself on some practice problems.

 The primary class website is stat134.org.
 This will contain staff info and HW; lecture notes and videos will be on bcourses.

 There will be a student run Ed site for this class.
 The top ten student answerers (i.e. students who respond to other student’s questions) will get up to 1% extra credit added to theri final grade total in b-courses.
 Join here.